 Install the V Wheels onto the gantry plates.
 The top wheels are the standard size V Wheels.
 The setup uses a 6mm spacer, V Wheel, nut.
 The bottom wheels are the mini V Wheels, the set uses a 6mm eccentric spacer, 1mm precision shim, mini V Wheel, nut.
 Then install the nut block spacers then the nut blocks.

 Attach the cbeam and the two 20x40 vrail to one of the gantry plates.
+(M5 holes need to be tapped in the vrail.)
 Then slide on your x axis assembly.
 Attach the other gantry plate.

 Slide the cbeam into the gantry plates.
 Then place 20x40 vrail under the y cbeam on each side.